Analysis: UW men clobber USC in 32-point blowout, but where was this team in Pac-12 opener upset loss?

-Finally, the Huskies put it all together and gave Mike Hopkins the all-out, 40-minute dominant performance that he’s been seeking all season.
+Finally, the Huskies put it all together and gave coach Mike Hopkins the all-out, 40-minute dominant performance he has been seeking all season.

-“They had a great focus and they had great energy,” he said after Washington’s 72-40 blowout win over USC on Sunday night.
+“They had a great focus and they had great energy,” he said after Washington’s 72-40 blowout victory over USC on Sunday night.
 “Those are two things I always believe in with any defense that you play.
-You got to be able to compete with focus and energy.
+You’ve got to be able to compete with focus and energy.

 “I was really, really happy with the performance.”